japila-books/apache-spark-internals/docs/network/ManagedBuffer.md

 InputStream createInputStream()
 ----

-Used exclusively when `ShuffleBlockFetcherIterator` is requested to xref:storage:ShuffleBlockFetcherIterator.adoc#next[retrieve the next element]
+Used exclusively when `ShuffleBlockFetcherIterator` is requested to storage:ShuffleBlockFetcherIterator.md#next[retrieve the next element]

 | nioByteBuffer
 a| [[nioByteBuffer]]